Hot Chocolatev12

 Note: Read about interfaces and unions before resorting to generic object types.

-In the Code-first approach we can define generic object types.
+In the code-first approach we can define generic object types.

 C#